rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-08-25-5b9d9f6126ff5bb9-listing-of-new-securities-of-leading-leasing-finance-and-investment-co-limited.md

 stocks:
 - LEADING
 tags:
+- conversion
+- equity
-- equity-listing
+- lock-in
 - preferential-issue
-- warrant-conversion
-- lock-in
 title: Listing of New Securities of Leading Leasing Finance and Investment Co.
 Limited
 ---